I see clients in Guildford from 9:30am to 5pm and earlier/ later on some weekdays.

 4. Does psychotherapy or counselling always help?

-Either always has the potential to help.
-It depends on your commitment to the process and what is your therapy goal.
-The more you commit and open up, the more likely you will benefit.
+Both can help if you are committed to the process and your therapy goal is realistic.
+The more you commit and open up, the more likely you are to benefit.
 Benefitting from therapy means getting what you need.

 5. Are psychotherapy & counselling the same thing?

-Both support & help people with a wide range of problems & emotional issues which is why I refer to both as "therapists".
-Psychotherapy does this & drills deeper, considering your learned & embedded difficulties to help you change those that trouble you.
+Both support & help people with a wide range of issues which is why I refer to both as "therapists".
+Psychotherapy does this & drills deeper, considering your learned & embedded difficulties to help you change those that challenge you.
 Psychotherapists are also trained to spot and work with personality disorders and to work appropriately with other mental health specialists to support their client.

-Whoever you choose, the most important thing for a good therapeutic outcome for you is that you choose the right person to support you.
+With whomever you choose to work, what is vital for a good therapeutic outcome for you is that you choose the right person to support you.
 As I've already said - trust your "gut" on this!

 6. How many therapy sessions do I need?

-As an individual you can have as few as 4 to 6 sessions or as many sessions as feels comfortable for you and your needs.
+As an individual you can have as few as 4 to 6 sessions or as many sessions as feel comfortable for you and your needs.
 I work at YOUR pace.
-We review where you are at appropriate intervals.
-YOU decide when you have got what YOU need from therapy.
+We review where you are from time to time.
+YOU decide when you have got what YOU need from our work together.